Higher symplectic capacities: Rational symplectic field theory

 \subsection{Rational symplectic field theory formalism}

 In this subsection we describe the algebraic formalism underpinning rational symplectic field theory.
 Firstly, to a strict contact manifold $(Y,\alpha)$ we associate the contact homology algebra $\cha(Y)$.
-This is a CDGA\footnote{Warning: in this paper the contact homology algebra is considered at the chain level unless stated otherwise.
-We stick to this somewhat confusing terminology so as not to diverge too much from the literature. } over $\Lamo$, freely generated as an algebra by a variable for each good\footnote{A Reeb orbit is ``bad'' if it is an even cover of another Reeb orbit whose Conley--Zehnder index has a different parity, otherwise it is ``good''.
+This is a CDGA\footnote{Recall that by default we work at chain level, with passage to homology explicitly notated.} over $\Lamo$, freely generated as an algebra by a variable for each good\footnote{A Reeb orbit is ``bad'' if it is an even cover of another Reeb orbit whose Conley--Zehnder index has a different parity, otherwise it is ``good''.
 Bad orbits are excluded for reasons having to do with signs and coherent orientations of moduli spaces (see \cite[\S 1.8]{EGH2000}).} Reeb orbit of $(Y,\alpha)$, with differential counting curves in the symplectization of $Y$ with one positive end and any nonnegative number of negative ends.
 An exact symplectic cobordism $(X,\omega)$ between $(Y^+,\alpha^+)$ and $(Y^-,\alpha^-)$ induces a CDGA homomorphism $\Phi_X: \cha(Y^+) \rightarrow \cha(Y^-)$.
 In the special case that $(X,\omega)$ is a filling of $(Y,\alpha)$, we get a CDGA augmentation $\aug: \cha(Y) \rightarrow \Lamo$.
 Given such an augmentation, we can ``linearize'' $\cha(Y)$ to obtain a much smaller chain complex $\chlin(X)$ called the linearized contact homology.
 This can be interpreted geometrically as the chain complex over $\Lamo$ generated by the good Reeb orbits of $(Y,\alpha)$, with differential counting ``anchored'' cylinders in the symplectization of $(Y,\alpha)$, i.e. cylinders with some number of extra negative punctures bounding pseudoholomorphic planes in the filling $(X,\omega)$.

 Next, we incorporate rational curves with more than one positive end.
 In the original formulation of \cite{EGH2000}, one associates to $(Y,\alpha)$ a differential Poisson algebra with variables $q_{\gamma},p_{\gamma}$ for each good Reeb orbit, with differential defined in terms of rational curves in the symplectization of $(Y,\alpha)$, and with symplectic cobordisms inducing correspondences.
 Instead, roughly following the ``$q$-variable only'' approach from \cite{hutchings_2013}, we will associate to $(Y,\alpha)$ an $\Li$ structure over $\Lamo$ whose underlying chain complex is $\cha(Y)$.
 This approach seems more natural for extracting quantitative invariants.
 We can also ``linearize'' this $\Li$ structure to arrive at a much smaller $\Li$ structure with underlying chain complex $\chlin(X)$.